seanjams/scaler/README.md

 ## Features

 - Interactive piano, guitar neck, and note selector that allows users to click on notes they want to see
-- Notes hues are assigned according to the circle of fifths, which makes "close" notes be "close" in color
+- Note hues are assigned according to the circle of fifths, which makes "close" notes be "close" in color
 - Keyboard sounds built with Web Audio API oscillators

 ## Programming Languages